kavia-common/educational-content-management-system-263732-263747/assets/supabase.md

 using (id = auth.uid())
 with check (id = auth.uid());

--- learning_paths: readable by all authenticated; only admins/instructors can write drop policy if exists "learning_paths_read" on public.learning_paths;
+-- learning_paths: read for all authenticated; write for admin/instructor
+drop policy if exists "learning_paths_read" on public.learning_paths;
 create policy "learning_paths_read"
 on public.learning_paths